A Stone of Protection

 When worn as a talisman, ruby’s mystical properties extended to personal protection.
 People believed wearing the stone on the left, the heart side, would allow the bearers to live peacefully.
 None could take their land or rank.
 The blood-colored stone would preserve them from all perils, even their homes from storms.

 Ruby Symbolism and Blood

-Ruby’s blood-like color no doubt encouraged strong associations with this life sustaining fluid.
+Ruby’s blood-like color no doubt encouraged strong associations with this life-sustaining fluid.
 Those who risked their lives were believed to have a special connection to the gem.
 The ancient Burmese prized the ruby as the stone of soldiers.
 They believed it bestowed invulnerability.
-However, wearing it on the left was not sufficient.
+However, wearing it on the left wasn’t enough.
 Only those who had rubies physically inserted into their flesh would gain this benefit.
 They believed they were safe from wounds from spears, swords, or guns.